AGRO 204: Resource efficient crop management

 AGRO 204 is an introduction to the many considerations surrounding field crop management and production, with an emphasis on Nebraska cropping systems.
 This course is currently being taught in the spring semesters only.

 In Spring 2020, our course shifted in March to an emergency remote teaching situation, due to the COVID-19 pandemic.
 In spite of the challenges we were all facing, students completed a two week module using the cropping systems modeling platform APSIM, with a goal of understanding the complex interactions behind management decisions and the environment that underpin agronomic outcomes such as yield.

-We are working to publish results from our analysis of student learning from this unique module.
+An assessment of student learning from these activities was published in 2021 in the journal Natural Sciences Education.
 In Spring 2019, students in Agronomy 204 worked on a “cover crop challenge” to gain more hands-on experience with cover crops and competed to see who could design a plant mix to grow the most for the least cost.

 In Spring 2018, students in Agronomy 204 completed an assignment related to issues with the herbicide dicamba and dicamba-tolerant soybean.
 This work was featured on the Streaming Science portal.